Dryland Hopi Corn 2025

 Dryland Corn Production Experiment Target

 Irrigated high density hybrid dent corn is often planted at about 30,000 plants per acre, or 1.5 sq. ft. per plant, 24 - 30 inch rows, and can yield more than 150 bu./acre with a record of over 600 bu./acre.
 Another idea is to try to produce as much corn by weight as wheat in the same region.
 In areas where annual rainfall is less than 12 inches yield is between 27-65 bushels/acre with an average of 48 bushels/acre.
-We use have designed a calculator to help consider various planting arrangements that will meet this target.
+We have designed a calculator to help consider various planting arrangements that will meet this target.
 The calculator can be used for conventional and hill planting arrangements where using 1 plant per hill is the same as conventional row planting.
 Please see the tip button as it has additional information on how to use the calculator.

 Try Our New 2025 Corn Spacing & Yield Calculator